Nigeria

 Customs requirements:

-Border statistics sheets and customs declarations shall be completed on arrival and departure.
-There are no restrictions on imported currency as long as it is declared on entry.
-The declaration should be kept as it may be used to export unused currency.
-It shall be exchanged at authorised banks and exchange offices.
+Customs declarations must be submitted on arrival and before departure.
+There are no restrictions on the amount of the imported currency as long as it is declared upon entry.
+This document must be kept to declare any unused currency when leaving the country.

 Duties are also imposed on imports of alcohol and cigarettes above the quantities allowed for personal use.
 The following quantities may be imported duty free by persons over 18 years of age: